nickynw/mcqbot/README.md

 #### pylint
 A static code analysis tool for Python that checks for programming errors, enforces coding standards, and provides suggestions for improving code quality and maintainability.

+### Problem Solving and Algorithm Design

+One of the problems I have been looking at is how to produce plausible fake words using a list of input words.
+A huge number of permutations are produced via generators for memory efficiency, which are benchmarked against existing words using levenstein word distance to maintain plausability.

+### Data Engineering and Solution Architecture

+At the moment there is a graph object used to represent the data, hopefully I will update this to have a graph database involved as well as another database to store information on test results.
+A lot more to come here as the project progresses.
+I'm thinking python API / Front-end / Graph Database / SQL Database at the moment.